Mirmu/ParalogMatching.jl/docs/src/index.md

 family.
 The algorithm tries to associate matching partners from the two families within each species.

+The underlying main assumption is that the proper matching is the one maximizing the co-evolution signal.
+Such maximization is performed over the Bayesian inference of a Gaussian model, by inverting the correlation matrix.

 The code is written in [Julia](http://julialang.org), and the functions are called from within Julia.
 However, a [command-line interface](@ref CLI) is also provided for those unfamiliar with the language.